History of Croatia: Transition period

+European Union and NATO Membership (2013–present)

 Following the ratification of the Treaty of Accession 2011 and the successful 2012 Croatian European Union membership referendum, Croatia joined the EU on 1 July 2013.

+The accession of Croatia to NATO took place in 2009.
+The country entered into Partnership for Peace in 2000, which began the process of accession into the alliance.
+It received an invitation to join at the 2008 Bucharest summit and became a full member on April 1, 2009.

 In the 2014–15 Croatian presidential election, Kolinda Grabar-Kitarović became the first Croatian female President.

 The 2015 Croatian parliamentary election resulted in the victory of the Patriotic Coalition which formed a new government with the Bridge of Independent Lists.
 However, a vote of no confidence brought down the Cabinet of Tihomir Orešković.
 After the 2016 Croatian parliamentary election, the Cabinet of Andrej Plenković was formed.

 In January 2020, the former prime minister Zoran Milanović of the Social Democrats (SDP) won the presidential election.
 He defeated center-right incumbent Kolinda Grabar-Kitarović of the ruling Croatian Democratic Union (HDZ).
 In March 2020, the Croatian capital Zagreb experienced a 5.3 magnitude earthquake which caused significant damage to the city.
 In July 2020, the ruling center-right party HDZ won the parliamentary election.
 On 12 October 2020 right-wing extremist Danijel Bezuk attempted an attack on the building of the Croatian government, wounded a police officer in the process, and then killed himself.
 In December 2020.
 Banovina, one of the less developed regions of Croatia was shaken by a 6.4 M earthquake which killed several people and destroyed the town of Petrinja.
 Throughout two and half years of the global COVID-19 pandemic, 16,103 Croatian citizens died from the disease.
 In March 2022, a Soviet-made Tu-141 drone crashed in Zagreb, most likely due to the 2022 Russian invasion of Ukraine.
 On 26 July 2022, Croatian authorities opened Pelješac Bridge, thus connecting the southernmost part of Croatia with the rest of the country.
 On 1 January 2023 Croatia became a member of both the Eurozone and Schengen Area.